SAR Technology: 'Incident

 spotted on Platform Glacier on Sunday, which is a heavily glaciated area with

-wide crevasses due to a low snowpack."
+wide crevasses due to a low snow pack."

 On Friday morning search teams attempted to fly over the Spearhead Traverse and